SebastiaAgramunt/DataScience/README.md

-# Project Title
+# Data Science Portfolio

 A small portfolio to show and practice data science.
-The project also contains a lightweight Dockerfile for your projects on data science.
+This project is also aimed to help data scientist to get introduced to Docker on the specific field of data science.

 ## Getting Started